Updated: Apr 3

 “I didn't say anything, just continued to sip my coffee.
 I was known as quite a smart ass and the last thing I wanted was for something I said to get Ed in trouble.”

-“Being an insomniac, I rarely had trouble staying awake.
+“Well sir, it can get hard to stay alert at three in the morning.
+I rarely had trouble staying awake because I’m an insomniac.
 When I did get drowsy, I would walk around the pad really fast for 10 minutes or so.
 Not enough to tire me out; just enough to get the blood pumping.”

 Ed turned to Steiner, “There you have it, Major.
-It isn’t that hard to keep awake.
 If you are going to try and catch them sleeping, don’t forget to stay on the pads or the road.”

 He rose out of his chair, gave us a curt nod and left.